SC-SGS/portability_frameworks/SYCL/README.md

 Note that the respective `-fsycl-targets` flag depends on the targeted GPU and must be separately set via `CMAKE_CXX_FLAGS`.

+The target flags are:

+- CPUs: `-fsycl-targets=spir64_x86_64 -Xsycl-target-backend=spir64_x86_64 -march=native`
+- NVIDIA GPUs: `-fsycl-targets=nvptx64-nvidia-cuda -Xsycl-target-backend=nvptx64-nvidia-cuda --offload-arch=80`
+- AMD GPUs: `-fsycl-targets=amdgcn-amd-amdhsa -Xsycl-target-backend=amdgcn-amd-amdhsa --offload-arch=gfx90a`
+- Intel GPUs: `-fsycl-targets=spir64_gen -Xsycl-target-backend=spir64_gen -device 0xe20b`

+Note that the offload architectures have to be replaced with the respective architecture of the target device.

 ## AdaptiveCpp

 To use AdaptiveCpp as SYCL compiler, specify `-DEXAMPLE_SYCL_IMPLEMENTATION="acpp"`.